andrewdk1123/google-sheets-mini-erp/library/README.md

-# GasCrud Library
+# Google Sheets CRUD Library

-GasCrud is a Google Apps Script library that allows you to perform Create, Read, Update, and Delete (CRUD) operations on Google Spreadsheets easily.
+A Google Apps Script library for Create, Read, Update, and Delete (CRUD) operations in Google Sheets.
+This library provides a set of functions to interact with Google Sheets, making it easy to manage data in your spreadsheet.

 ## Features

 - **Create Records:** Append new records to a Google Sheet.
-- **Read Records:** Read records from a Google Spreadsheet with options for specifying the range, including headers, and more.
+- **Read Records:** Read records from a Google Sheet and returns only non-empty cells, with options excluding headers.
 - **Update Records:** Update values in a specified range of a Google Spreadsheet.
 - **Delete Records:** Delete rows by matching a key value in a specified column.